OneiricArts/CustomizeNewTab/README.md

 ### Dowload and Screenshots on Google Store
 https://chrome.google.com/webstore/detail/sports-new-tab-page-beta/cbdhcjkifbkbckpoejnakoekiheijpei

+### Code Overview
+So, part of the reason for doing this is to get better at JavaScript.

+#####Classes

+Base
+Contains basic functionality and data elements; e.g. saving data to Chrome's local storage.
+I should move that to a different class, and call that Chrome Base, so I when I want to port to Firefox, I can just implement functions that involve those base APIs (save, load, topsites).

+Sports extends Base
+This contains all the logic of displaying and updating the schedules for the widgets.

+NBA & NFL extend Sports
+These contain implementations for the functions involved in Sports.
+They also contain some unique functions that are exclusive to that widget (e.g. NBA contains standings).

+PageHandler extends Base
+This handles which widgets to show, and how to resize the widgets.

 ### Firefox
 Just waiting on them to finish the WebExtensions :) and then will port over.
 Should only need to change Chrome local storage stuff to whatever Firefox uses.
 Oh, and top sites.